ASA Sailing Courses Explained

 For example, ASA offers online theory courses to help you prepare for practical levels like ASA 103 and 104.

-Some higher-level theory courses, such as ASA 105 (Coastal Navigation) and ASA 107 (Celestial Navigation), are formal prerequisites for their corresponding practical courses (ASA 106 and ASA 108).
+Some higher-level theory courses, such as ASA 105 (Coastal Navigation) and ASA 107 (Celestial Navigation), are formal prerequisites for their corresponding practical courses (ASA 106 and ASA 108) and need to be completed to receive the corresponding certification.

 Taking the theory beforehand ensures you arrive ready to focus on real-world sailing skills — making your time on the water more effective and rewarding.